gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/computational-complexity.md

 $$\left(\min_{a∈A} a\right)^{|A|} ≤ ∏_{a∈A} a ≤ \left(\max_{a∈A} a\right)^{|A|}.$$

-The following bounds for the number of paths and the number of decision stages show how the number of states, nodes, and arcs affects the size of the model.
+The following bounds for the number of paths and the number of decision variables show how the number of states, nodes, and arcs affects the size of the model.

 ## Number of Paths